North–South Line (Singapore)

 The North–South Line (NSL) is a high-capacity Mass Rapid Transit (MRT) line in Singapore.
-Operated by SMRT Corporation, it is coloured red on the rail map, with the line 45 km long and serving 27 stations, 11 of which, between Braddell and Marina South Pier stations, are underground.
-It runs from Jurong East station in the west of the country to Marina South Pier in the city-centre via Woodlands station in the north.
-The line operates for almost 20 hours a day (from approximately 5am to 1am the next day), with headways of 1 to 2 minutes during peak hours and 5 to 6 minutes during off-peak hours.
-All the trains on the NSL run with a six-car formation.
+Operated by SMRT Corporation, it is coloured red on the rail map and 45 km long.
+It serves 27 stations, 11 of which, between Braddell and Marina South Pier, are underground.
+The line runs from Jurong East station in the west of the country to Marina South Pier in the city-centre via Woodlands station in the north.
+It operates for almost 20 hours a day (from approximately 5am to 1am the next day), with headways of 1 to 2 minutes during peak hours and 5 to 6 minutes during off-peak hours.
+All trains on the NSL run with a six-car formation.

-Commenced on 22 October 1983, it was the first MRT line to be built in Singapore.
-The inaugural section from Yio Chu Kang station to Toa Payoh station began service on 7 November 1987, followed by an extension southwards to Raffles Place station on 12 December that same year and northwards to Yishun station on 20 December 1988.
+Commenced on 22 October 1983, the NSL was the first MRT line to be built in Singapore.
+The inaugural section from Yio Chu Kang station to Toa Payoh began service on 7 November 1987, followed by a southwards extension to Raffles Place station on 12 December that same year and one northwards to Yishun station on 20 December 1988.
 After the southern extension to Marina Bay station opened on 4 November 1989, the NSL was formed and split from the East–West Line (EWL).
-During the 1990s, the Branch Line was extended northwards towards Woodlands, before turning south to Yishun where it became part of the NSL.
+During the 1990s, the Branch Line, which ran from Jurong East to Choa Chu Kang, was extended northwards towards Woodlands, before turning south to Yishun where it became part of the NSL.

-With ageing infrastructure of the NSL being the oldest and heavily utilised MRT line, significant improvements have been made since the 2010s.
-They include the replacement of sleepers, third rail and the introduction of new rolling stocks, the C151B, C151C and R151, gradually superseding the older rolling stocks and increasing passenger capacity.
+With the NSL's status as the oldest and heavily utilised MRT line and its ageing infrastructure, significant improvements have been made to it since the 2010s.
+They include the replacement of sleepers, third rail and the introduction of new rolling stocks, the C151B, C151C and R151, which gradually supersede the older rolling stocks and increasing passenger capacity.
 Other recent developments of the line include a new extension to Marina South Pier station on 23 November 2014 and a new infill station, Canberra station, on 2 November 2019.
 The NSL is also the first line to have undergone a major re-signalling project, converting it from semi-automatic to fully automated operations in 2019.
-Two more infill stations, Brickland and Sungei Kadut stations, have been planned and are set to be opened in the 2030s.
+Two more infill stations, Brickland and Sungei Kadut stations, are under planning and set to open in the 2030s.